bmjoy/ZZZStudio/README.md

-# BH3Studio
+# SRStudio
 Check out the [original AssetStudio project](https://github.com/Perfare/AssetStudio) for more information.

-This is the release of BH3Studio, Modded AssetStudio that should work with Honkai Impact 3.
+This is the release of SRStudio, Modded AssetStudio that should work with Honkai: Star Rail.
 _____________________________________________________________________________________________________________________________

 Some features are: